You want to lose fat and get more energy but there’s so much noise out there that you’re almost stunned into inactivity!

 1. Cut out refined sugars.
 Not just extra cakes, pastries and chocolate but all those occasional sweeties or sugars in coffee too.
 Just ditch it.
 Going cold turkey can feel tough at first but if you can get through the first week you’ll notice the difference, in your waist line as well as your energy levels.
 If you’re struggling, try out some of my sugar alternative recipes like the date and walnut flapjacks.

 2. Eat more greens.
+Not only are they full of vitamins but they’re a bit of a secret weapon in fat loss (we cover more of this in our Fat Loss Toolkit).
 Especially watercress, spinach and broccoli, which are loaded full of nutrients and will also help to alkalise your body.
 You can whizz them up in a greens drink (try whizzing a juiced apple with the juice of a lime, avocado and spinach), add them to a soup or curry or just eat them as a salad.
 Eat greens with every meal, yes, that means with breakfast too.
 And whilst we’re on breakfast …

 4. Cut out bread.
 It’s not the devil but it does no favours to a lady with love handles.
 Switch refined carbs like bread, rice and pasta to sweet potatoes, quinoa and whole grain basmati.
 Little changes = big energy changes.